 Shopping on Sunday | Shops are closed on Sundays.
 There are special Sunday Shopping days in certain cities and towns.
 Shops at Petrol stations, Trains stations and Airports are open |

-Someone bags your grocery shopping | You have top bring your own shopping bags and pack your own items at lightning speed |
+Someone bags your grocery shopping | You have to bring your own shopping bags and pack your own items at lightning speed |

 Clothing and shoe sizes according to the UK sizes | Clothing and shoe sizes according to EU sizes.
 Children’s clothing sizes are according to their length |

 Fresh produce is available irrespective of whether they are in season | Fresh produce is very seasonal.
-Out of season items are very expensive when available |
+Out-of-season items are very expensive when available |

-Salespeople most have no clue about the products in the shops | Salespeople are very well informed and can give professional assistance |
+Salespeople mostly have no clue about the products in the shops | Salespeople are very well-informed and can give professional assistance |

 Dining out